KuCoin Shares Trading 19.9% Higher This Week (KCS)

-KuCoin Shares (CURRENCY:KCS) traded down 1.2% against the dollar during the 1 day period ending at 23:00 PM ET on October 4th.
-One KuCoin Shares coin can currently be purchased for approximately $1.17 or 0.00002994 BTC on popular cryptocurrency exchanges.
-KuCoin Shares has a market cap of $93.73 million and $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.
-Over the last week, KuCoin Shares has traded up 19.9% against the dollar.
+KuCoin Shares (CURRENCY:KCS) traded down 1.2% against the US dollar during the 1-day period ending at 15:00 PM Eastern on October 6th.
+One KuCoin Shares coin can now be bought for $1.17 or 0.00002994 BTC on popular exchanges.
+During the last week, KuCoin Shares has traded 19.9% higher against the US dollar.
+KuCoin Shares has a total market capitalization of $93.73 million and $7.88 million worth of KuCoin Shares was traded on exchanges in the last day.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.